Is a Medical Assistant Career Right for You?

 1) Earn Your High School Diploma, GED, or Equivalent

 First, you have to finish your initial education.
 Graduate from high school, or get your GED.
 To become a medical assistant, you don’t need any formal education beyond high school.
 However, with the growing popularity of the field, many employers prefer people with additional training.
 If you don’t want to complete additional training, the only way to become a medical assistant is to find a doctor that is willing to train you at his or her office.

 2) Attend the Right Program

 After completing your program, or your training with a doctor, it’s a good idea to get professionally certified.
 It’s not required in order to get a job, but it will demonstrate your hard work and your commitment, and it will help you stand out when you apply for a position.
 The test will be a combination of clinical and administrative knowledge.
-For more information about what you’ll need in order to take it, visit the AAMA’s official examination requirements page.
+For more information about what you’ll need in order to take it, visit the National Healthcareer Association, Certified Clinical Medical Assistant (CCMA) webpage.